natesworksdev/Ryujinx/README.md

 ### Step 3

 To build Ryujinx, open a command prompt inside the project directory.
 You can quickly access it on Windows by holding shift in File Explorer, then right clicking and selecting `Open command window here`.
-Then type the following command (the path must not contain spaces):
+Then type the following command:
 `dotnet build -c Release -o build` the built files will be found in the newly created build directory.